 Let me be honest, the recipe evolved after I started making it.
 I was really thinking I would make it just like Farmwife Feeds Dove Hot Chocolate.

-But it just didn’t seem quite decadent enough.
+But it just didn't seem quite decadent enough.
 It was not rich enough.
 So I decided I needed to add more chocolate.
 I decided to add cocoa powder and powdered sugar.
-Stirred to combine and let warm up for the next two hours.
+Making this cocoa with chocolate chips would also work perfectly.
+Stirred to combine and let warm-up for the next two hours.

-Hot cocoa isn’t finished until you top it.
-For this crock pot Andes mint hot chocolate, whipped cream was the way to go.
+Hot cocoa isn't finished until you top it.
+Whipped cream is the way to go.

 The Andes baking chips are also a perfect topping too.
 If you are a more of a mini marshmallow fan, go ahead and use mini marshmallows too.